-- (1) Earthworks for network utilities outside the legal road or the formation width of the road shall be limited to the area and depth of the land previously disturbed or modified or within a width or depth not exceeding 2m either side of a National Grid structure or cable. - (2) Earthworks for network utilities (excluding road maintenance, repair and renewals, and minor infrastructure upgrading) within the legal road or the formation width of the road shall not exceed 10m2 and 5m3. - (3) Earthworks for the minor upgrading of road network activities shall not exceed an excavation depth of land previously disturbed, except where the excavation is less than 10m2 in area and 5m3 in volume. - (4) After completion of the earthworks, the ground must be reinstated to at least the condition existing prior to any work starting. - (5) Land disturbance within Riparian Yards and Coastal Protection Yards are limited to: - (a) operation, maintenance and repair (including network utilities); - (b) less than 5m2 or 5m3; for general earthworks; - (c) less than $10m^2$ or $5m^3$ for the installation of new network utilities; - (d) installation of fences and walking tracks; - (e) burial of marine mammals. - (6) Works must not result in any instability of land or structures at or beyond the boundary of the property where the land disturbance occurs.
+- (1) Earthworks for network utilities outside the legal road or the formation width of the road shall be limited to the area and depth of the land previously disturbed or modified or within a width or depth not exceeding 2m either side of a National Grid structure or cable. - (2) Earthworks for network utilities within the legal road or the formation width of the road shall not exceed 10m2 and 5m3. - (3) Earthworks for the minor upgrading of road network activities shall not exceed an excavation depth of 0.6m. - (4) After completion of the earthworks, the ground must be reinstated to at least the condition existing prior to any work starting. - (5) Land disturbance within Riparian Yards and Coastal Protection Yards are limited to: - (a) operation, maintenance and repair (including network utilities); - (b) less than 5m2 or 5m3; for general earthworks; - (c) less than 10m^2 or 5m^3 for the installation of new network utilities; - (d) installation of fences and walking tracks; - (e) burial of marine mammals. - (6) Works must not result in any instability of land or structures at or beyond the boundary of the property where the land disturbance occurs. - (7) The land disturbance must not cause malfunction or result in damage to network utilities, or change the cover over network utilities so as to create the potential for damage or malfunction. - (8) Access to public footpaths, berms, private properties, network utilities, or public reserves must not be obstructed unless that is necessary to undertake the works or prevent harm to the public. - (9) Only cleanfill material may be imported and utilised as part of the land disturbance. - (10) Measures must be implemented to ensure that any discharge of dust beyond the boundary of the site is avoided or limited such that it does not cause nuisance. - (11) Earthworks (including filling) within a 100 year AEP flood plain: - (a) must not raise ground levels more than 300mm, to a total fill volume up to 10m3 which must not be exceeded through multiple filling operations; and

-- (7) The land disturbance must not cause malfunction or result in damage to network utilities, or change the cover over network utilities so as to create the potential for damage or malfunction. - (8) Access to public footpaths, berms, private properties, network utilities, or public reserves must not be obstructed unless that is necessary to undertake the works or prevent harm to the public. - (9) Only cleanfill material may be imported and utilised as part of the land disturbance. - (10) Measures must be implemented to ensure that any discharge of dust beyond the boundary of the site is avoided or limited such that it does not cause nuisance. - (11) Earthworks (including filling) within a 100 year AEP flood plain (excluding road network activities): - (a) must not raise ground levels more than 300mm, to a total fill volume up to 10m3 which must not be exceeded through multiple filling operations; and - (b) must not result in any adverse changes in flood hazard beyond the site.
+(b) must not result in any adverse changes in flood hazard beyond the site.